 • It is important to note that temperament is a very important aspect of all levels.
 There are multiple things that are integrated into the testing for evaluating temperament.
 If a dog cannot pass these elements (by showing fear, nervousness, extreme aggression, sound reactivity, weaker nerves, etc.) he will not be able to pass a test.

-Due to increasing number of requests for visiting our club, we’ve made slight changes to visitors who want to see our field and programs, and we will only have an open house once a month
+Due to increasing number of requests for visiting our club, we’ve made slight changes to visitors who want to see our field and meet the Team.

 RSVP today!
 Send an email to : email@example.com